-Changes to the Texas discovery rules go into effect January 1, 2021.
+Changes to the Texas discovery rules went into effect January 1, 2021.
 I wrote about some of these proposed changes in Proposed Changes to Texas Discovery Rules Threaten Law Firm Revenue.
 The new Texas Rules will now have initial disclosures and other features more like the Federal Rules.

 The changes are partly intended to address an obvious problem: the discovery process is too expensive.